FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 Such controls often require a human to be in the loop.
 A manual process performed by a customer service rep trained to authenticate a user may work.
 Perhaps the rep can access private data that only the company and the user would know, such as the amount of the last bill.
 With this information, a rep can verify that a user is who they say they are, and then could disable MFA.
 This approach is vulnerable to social engineering, however.

 Another option is to create self service one time codes.
 The system provides a set of one time use codes at the moment MFA is turned on.
-The user saves these and keep them secret.
+The user saves these and keeps them secret.
 When a user needs to turn off MFA, the system accepts a code to do so.

-Note that in both of these cases, the user is still providing additional factors of authentication, but these are specialised ones, which circumventing the typical automated MFA process.
+Note that in both of these cases, the user is still providing additional factors of authentication, but these are specialised ones, which circumvent the typical automated MFA process.

 ## Building MFA